Where Did All Those Canada Geese in Town Come From?By Pat Leonard September 17, 2013

 - Management and Population Control of Canada and Cackling Geese in Southern Canada – Environment Canada

-- The Humane Society of the United States offers resources including a Guide to Canada Geese [PDF] and Living with Wild Neighbors in Urban and Suburban Communities: A Guide for Local Leaders
+- The Humane Society of the United States offers resources including Solving Problems with Canada Geese [PDF] and Living with Wild Neighbors in Urban and Suburban Communities: A Guide for Local Leaders

 (This post was edited on September 24, 2013, to clarify the Cornell Lab’s position on nuisance Canada Geese.)